sachinkr91/api-rest-meetings/libs/java/docs/RecordingApi.md

 //access_token.setApiKeyPrefix("Token");

 RecordingApi apiInstance = new RecordingApi();
-Integer userId = 56; // Integer | The ID of the user of interest.  his value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.
+Integer userId = 56; // Integer | The ID of the user of interest.
+This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.
 Integer contentId = 56; // Integer | The ID of the meeting you want to view.
 This is an integer value.
 You can find this ID by doing a list of meetings and referencing the \"id\" property. try {
-    Meeting result = apiInstance.v1UserUserIdCmsContentIdisDownloadabletrueGet(userId, contentId);
+    Content result = apiInstance.v1UserUserIdCmsContentIdisDownloadabletrueGet(userId, contentId);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling RecordingApi#v1UserUserIdCmsContentIdisDownloadabletrueGet");